His father-in-law, Donald Phinney Gregg,

 Lawrence Gilman Papers (Children of William C. Gilman) / Georgetown UniversityJames Burrill Angel (1829-1916) was born in Scituate, Rhode Island, graduated from Brown University in 1849, then studied two years in Europe.
 He was professor of Literature and Modern Languages at Brown University from 1853-1860, and one of his students was John Hay, who studied law in Abraham Lincoln's law office.
 He took over the editorship of the Providence Daily Journal, when its editor, Henry B. Anthony, was elected to the US Senate.
 He was President of the University of Vermont from 1866-1871, and President of the University of Michigan from 1871-1909.
 In 1845, he had married the daughter of Alexis Caswell, who was professor of mathematics and natural philosophy, and later the President, of Brown University (1868-1872).
 (Article 6.
 New York Times, Mar.
 25, 1880 p.
 4; Seven Decades of a Busy Life.
 New York Times, Feb.
 11, 1912 p.
 BR64; James B. Angell, Noted Teacher, Dies.
 New York Times, Apr.
 2, 1916.)

 Alexis Caswell was elected Secretary of the newly-formed National Academy of Sciences in 1863.
 The NAS was created much in the manner of a secret society such as Skull & Bones, in which those secretly selected for membership may either accept or decline.
 Alexander Dallas Bache, a great-grandson of Benjamin Franklin, was considered a prime instigator.
 (The National Academy of Sciences: The First Hundred Years, 1863-1963.
 By Rexmond C. Cochrane.
 National Academy of Sciences, 1978.
 Chapter 3, The Incorporation and Organization of the Academy.)
 James Dwight Dana, who was elected a Vice President, was married to Benjamin Silliman Jr.'s sister, Henrietta Frances Silliman (Prof. Dana of Yale Dead.
 New York Times, Apr.
-15, 1895; Obituary Record of Graduates of Yale University Deceased during the Academical Year ending in June 1895, pp. 6-7.)
+15, 1895; Obituary Record of Graduates of Yale, 1890-1900, p.
+279.)

 The National Academy of Sciences, Ch.
 3 / National Academy PressIn 1887, President Cleveland appointed James B. Angell and